jotavare/guides-and-manuals/README.md

 ip a
 ```

+> _The "ip a" command in Linux displays network interface information, including IP addresses, MAC addresses, and related configurations.
+It is used for troubleshooting and network configuration purposes._

 ### 2 - Enable Monitor Mode
 Use the airmon-ng tool to switch your network card to monitor mode.
 <br>It will break your internet connection temporarily.